dhelmr/data-mining-upv/README.md

 ### Pre-Processing

-The data pre processing consists of multiple steps: data splitting (data_splitting.py) data cleaning (data_cleaning.py).
+The data pre processing consists of multiple steps: data splitting (data_splitting.py) and data cleaning (data_cleaning.py).

 To split the original data parameters like data source, and train/test destination files need to be given as well as the used fraction for the training data.